dianayjin/US-inflation-hedge-strategies/README.md

    Navigate to [walkthrough](walkthrough.ipynb) in the main branch of the directory for our results.

-## Run the application with Docker
- Our application is docker-enabled, one can use the following command : `docker-compose up` in the terminal to run application,then use the link in the terminal(last line), use jupyter notebook from container
- You can access our notebooks from inside jupyter to run our codes in notebooks directory.

 ## Notebooks
 notebooks allow us to easily run the application in 4 stages: